20 things you didn’t know about dwarf minke whales

 16. When underwater you can hear the minke whales singing to each other, which is their main form of communication.
 If you have ever wanted to speak whale to an actual whale, here is your chance!

-17. Mike Ball Dive Expeditions & Eye to Eye Marine Encounters are the only tours that offer snorkelling and diving trips out to the reef where minkes are found!
+17. Mike Ball Dive Expeditions, Eye to Eye Marine Encounters, Deep Sea Divers Den, and Spirit of Freedom are among a limited number of permitted tours that offer snorkelling and diving trips out to the reef where minkes are found!
 Departing Cairns, trips range from four to seven nights and include up to a massive 22 dives.
+There are also three day vessels who depart from Port Douglas such as Calypso, Silver Sonic, and Poseidon that have permits to swim with the whales, but encounter them only sporadically.

 18. The friendly creatures are the focus of a collaborative research effort between local tourism operators and James Cook University.

-19. The tours allow visitors to contribute directly to ongoing research including tracking, tagging and conservation efforts with the minke whales.
+19. The tours allow visitors to contribute directly to ongoing research including photo-identification, behaviour research and conservation efforts with the minke whales.

-20. As the minke whale is a protected species, it is a crime to hunt them.
+20. There are strict guidelines in place for swimming with dwarf minke whales to ensure that these interactions are sustainable.
 Therefore, the combined conservation efforts of the operators and visitors are important to the continuation of the whales making their annual journey through the Great Barrier Reef.